 But it’s not just HARO, we pull reporter pitch requests from four other sources making our tool the ultimate source for getting amazing backlinks from authority websites.

 With HARO you are left at the mercy of the reporter as to what the anchor text of your backlink will say but typically the backlink will link to your homepage and the brand name will be the anchor text.

 After Brian Dean of Backlinko introduced the SEO world to the Skyscraper technique of link building it became one of the most popular forms of link generation on the internet.
 That also means that with massive over saturation it wore out its welcome on the internet and stopped being an effective way to build links.

-I even from Brian Dean himself that the Skyscraper technique doesn’t really work anymore but said that the most effective replacement for this strategy is broken link building.
+I even heard from Brian Dean himself that the Skyscraper technique doesn’t really work anymore but said that the most effective replacement for this strategy is broken link building.

 Broken link building is simply the strategy of finding broken links on relevant websites and then reaching out to those websites and telling them that they have a broken link on the page.

 Ideally you would look for broken links that were linking to a website or an article that is just like one that you have on your site.
 That way you can offer your link up as a replacement for the broken link.

 Check out this example of a broken link pitch email.

 This method works so well because it is such an easy ice breaker when you reach out to a blog owner.